SSWConsulting/SSW.Rules.Content/rules/event-storming-workshop/rule.md

 Once visualized and ordered chronologically,

-### Discover Read Model and Aggregates
+### Step 4: Discover Read Model and Aggregates

 User needs data to make a decision

-Green sticky for Data sources / projections
+Green sticky 🟩 for Data sources / projections

 Start building up Aggregates (entities)

-### Discover External Systems
+### Step 5: Discover External Systems

 🟪 Purple sticky
 - Parts of the flow outside of our control
 - API Services / Departments / Organizations
 - Respond to Commands / Queries

-### Discover Policies
+### Step 6: Discover Policies

-🟦 Pink for Policies (aka Reactions)
+🟪  Pink for Policies (aka Reactions)

 Between 🟦 Command and 🟧 Event

-Represents the rules of a process
+- Represents the rules of a process
-Allow / Deny an event to be triggered
+- Allow / Deny an event to be triggered
-“When Then” or “Whenever”
+- “When Then” or “Whenever”
-Whenever an invoice is updated with < 8 hours, send a warning email When a user logs > 8 hours work, then send a warning email and add to overtime
+- Whenever an invoice is updated with < 8 hours, send a warning email
+- When a user logs > 8 hours work, then send a warning email and add to overtime

 ### End Result